 During summer months, Alder Creek Kayak and Canoe’s Tualatin rental location at Brown’s Ferry Park rents canoes and single and tandem recreational kayaks.
 The Tualatin Riverkeepers rent canoes and kayaks at Tigard’s Cook Park boat launch on Fridays, Saturdays and Sundays (on a first come, first served basis) through September.
 If you’re looking for more guidance along the waterway, Tualatin Riverkeepers also offer paddling events throughout the year.

 Traveling with your own kayak?
 You can launch along the river year-round.
-The new Water Trail Map, which lists river access points, as well as places to stop and grab a bite along the trail, will help guide you along the river.
+The official map lists river access points, as well as places to stop and grab a bite along the trail, will help guide you along the river.

 Henry Hagg Lake